KhiopsML/khiops/packaging/common/KNI/template-README.md

 # Application examples

+Application examples are available in this repository.
+The main branch corresponds to the latest version of KNI.
+To explore older versions, switch between branches, which are named after their respective versions.

 Both examples in C and Java produce a sample binary `KNIRecodeFile`.
 It recodes an input file to an output file, using a Khiops dictionary from a dictionary file.

 ```bash